ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_inverter_adapter/uz_inverter_adapter.rst

 2. Inside this new hierarchy click on the plus (``+``) button to add new ip and first add the ``uz_d_inverter_adapter`` ip-core
 3. Next, ``right click -> Add IP...`` and add the ``uz_inverter_adapter_mapping_v1_0`` ip-core
 4. Connect all signals between those two ip-cores that have equal names
 5. Add an additional AXI Port on the next reachable ``AXI SmartConnect`` ip-core and connect it to the ``uz_d_inverter_adapter`` ip-core, as well as clocks and resets.
+The ip-core is designed for a 100 MHz clock rate.
 Do not forget to assign a base address in the Address Editor.
 6. Provide gate signals to the ``uz_inverter_adapter_mapping_v1_0`` (e.g. by slicing them from the D1_OUT port of the ``uz_digital_adapter`` hierarchy)

 After those steps the block design looks like this: